brriann/algs-ds/readme.md

-This is a repo in for implementing algorithms and data structures taught in Princeton's A+DS course.
+This is a repo for implementing algorithms and data structures taught in Princeton's A+DS course.
 (Sedgewick)

 algs4.cs.princeton.edu